Table of Content

-- Simple distillation – Simple distillation is the process of converting a liquid into its vapor, transferring the vapor to another place, and recovering the liquid by condensing the vapor.
+- Simple distillation – Simple distillation is the process of converting a liquid into its vapour, transferring the vapour to another place, and recovering the liquid by condensing the vapour.

 - Fractional distillation – Fractional distillation is the separation procedure of a mixture into sections or fractions of its material.
 By heating them to a temperature at which one or more parts of the mixture vaporize, chemical compounds are isolated.